-Egypt is usually on the top of people's bucket lists of places to visit.
+Egypt is usually at the top of people's bucket lists of places to visit.
 The ancient history and the majestic pyramids lure millions of people to visit the country each year.
-After applying for your Egypt Visa, this great country with all it's wonders awaits.
+After applying for your Egypt Visa, this great country with all its wonders awaits.

 There is so much to do, from enjoying the delicious delicacies in the bustling city of Cairo to enjoying a Nile Cruise on the Nile River to immersing yourself in the rich history of Egypt at the Lighthouse of Alexandria.
 And the list does not end there; this country has so much more to offer.